 Research Awards

-The American Art Therapy Association and its generous donors provide annual Research Awards which are publicly presented at a special ceremony during the Annual Conference to encourage the growth of the art therapy profession by rewarding excellence and enabling access to information and resources for the members who are selected by the Research Committee.
+The American Art Therapy Association and its generous donors provide annual Research Awards, which are publicly presented at a special ceremony during the Annual Conference to encourage the growth of the art therapy profession by rewarding excellence and enabling access to information and resources for the members whom the Research Committee selects.
 This year, the Research Committee, through a highly competitive selection process, will bestow these awards:

 Gladys Agell Award for Excellence in Research